CIROH-UVM/floodplain-routing/README.md

 This repository provides tools to explore the influence of floodplain-channel connectivity on flood celerity and flood routing processes.
 Current functionality includes
 * Extraction of reach-averaged hydraulic geometry from DEMs
 * Derivation of river reach "topographic signatures"
-* Clustering of "topographic signatures" using a Gaussian Mixture Model (GMM)
-* Generation and cleaning of geomorphon maps from DEMs

 ## Reach-averaging process